nlpsandbox/date-annotator-example/README.md

 called "stub" - of the Date Annotator using one of the many languages and framework supported by [OpenAPITools/openapi-generator].

-1. Download the latest OpenAPI specification of the NLP Sandbox Date Annotator.
+1. Download the latest OpenAPI specification of the [NLP Sandbox Date Annotator].

        curl -fO https://nlpsandbox.github.io/nlpsandbox-schemas/date-annotator/latest/openapi.yaml